Global Media & Entertainment: Heart

-Heart is a network of 21 adult contemporary stations which currently broadcasts in numerous areas of England, Wales and central Scotland, alongside a digital UK-wide version.
+Heart is a contemporary radio station which currently broadcasts in numerous areas of England, Wales and central Scotland, alongside a digital UK-wide version.
 The network began with a single regional station in the West Midlands and subsequently a second station in London.
 The third station, Heart 106 in the East Midlands (previously Century 106) was sold to Orion Media and run as a franchise retaining the Heart name until the start of 2011, when it was rebranded as Gem 106.

 In 2009 many of the heritage CHR stations which had formed part of the One Network were renamed Heart, as were Ocean and South Hams Radio (which were not part of the One Network).
-Heart Hertfordshire is owned by Communicorp and uses the Heart name and format under licence from Global; Heart South Devon is partly owned by UKRD Group; and Heart stations in North Wales and Yorkshire (both formerly Real Radio licences) are operated by Communicorp; all other Heart stations are wholly Global-owned.
+Heart Hertfordshire is owned by Communicorp and uses the Heart name and format under licence from Global; Heart South Devon was partly owned by UKRD Group; and Heart stations in North Wales and Yorkshire (both formerly Real Radio licences) are operated by Communicorp; all other Heart stations are wholly Global-owned.
 All of the Real Radio stations were rebranded as Heart on 6 May 2014.
 Heart is also available on DAB in some areas where there is not a local Heart station on FM; these areas generally receive Heart UK, which is a relay of Heart London.
-Heart has five sister stations: Heart 70s, Heart 80s, Heart 90s, Heart 00s and Heart Dance.
+Heart has eight sister stations: Heart 70s, Heart 80s, Heart 90s, Heart 00s, Heart 10s, Heart Dance, Heart Love and Heart Musicals.

+On 11 April 2023, it was announced that Heart Scotland would reintroduce local breakfast, daytime and weekend shows as part of an expansion of Global's Scottish radio operations.
+This saw drive time presenters Des Clarke and Jennifer Reoch move to Breakfast.
+Sister station Capital Scotland (owned and operated under a brand licence by Communicorp) has also reintroduced local programming.

 Classic FM

 Classic FM is a classical music station broadcast nationally on FM and DAB, and also available on Freesat, Sky, Freeview and Virgin Media.
 It is one of three Independent National Radio franchises, and the only one to broadcast on FM.

+On 3 January 2024 it was announced that Dan Walker was joining to host Classic FM's breakfast show.